Altar server: Latin Church

-The term "acolyte"
+Acolyte

 As in other churches, altar servers are sometimes called acolytes in the Latin Church.
 Pope Benedict XVI spoke of Saint Tarcisius as "presumably an acolyte, that is, an altar server".
 However, within the Latin Church, the term "acolyte" is also used in a more restricted sense, often specified as "instituted acolyte", to mean an adult woman or man who has received the instituted ministry of that name.
 Acolytes in this narrower sense are not necessarily preparing for ordination as deacons and priests.
 They are authorized to carry out some functions, in particular that of cleansing the Eucharistic vessels, that are not entrusted to ordinary servers.
 Those who are to be ordained to the diaconate must be instituted as acolytes at least six months previously.
 This ministry was long classified in the Latin Church as a minor order, as by the Council of Trent.
 The General Instruction of the Roman Missal, which does not use the term "server" and instead speaks of altar servers generically among "other ministers", treats in detail of the functions of the "acolyte", often specifying "instituted acolyte".